Oil and Gas

 Withers, Gough, Pike & Pfaff, LLC is one of the leading oil & gas firms in the State of Kansas.
 We represent many independent producers, large producers, exploration companies, drillers, landmen, operators of extraction plants, and operators of gathering systems in a wide variety of legal matters involving the oil & gas industry.

-Operating Issues, Purchase and Sale of Oil & Gas Interests: We maintain an extensive practice in title examination for drilling, division order, acquisition, and financing.
-We work from traditional abstracts when available but also travel regularly throughout the state to prepare ‘stand-up’ opinions directly from county records.
-John Pike was a contributor to the Kansas Bar Association’s Oil & Gas Law Handbook, and has served for several years on the Title Standards committee of the Kansas Bar Association, as a director and member of the Wichita Association of Petroleum Landmen, and as President of the Oil & Gas Mineral Law Section of the Kansas Bar Association in 2005-2006.
+Operating Issues, Purchase and Sale of Oil & Gas Interests: During many years, through the efforts of John G. Pike, we maintained an extensive practice in title examination for drilling, division order, acquisition, and financing.
+John worked from traditional abstracts when available but also traveled regularly throughout the state to prepare ‘stand-up’ opinions directly from county records.
+John Pike was a contributor to the Kansas Bar Association’s Oil & Gas Law Handbook, and continues to serve on the Title Standards committee of the Kansas Bar Association, as a director and member of the Wichita Association of Petroleum Landmen, and as President of the Oil & Gas Mineral Law Section of the Kansas Bar Association in 2005-2006.
 Steven D. Gough and John G. Pike are members of KIOGA and are frequent lecturers on oil & gas law, litigation, and regulatory proceedings that affect Kansas producers.
 We assist our clients with the preparation of documents and agreements in daily use in the industry, including oil & gas leases, assignments, deeds, operating agreements, joint venture agreements, seismic permits, purchase and sale agreements, and all manner of title curative instruments, sale agreements and secondary recovery plans.